 Don’t be fooled by its size as it is capable of some serious volume.
 This is especially true when paired with the Fly 3 extension cab, giving you 6 watts of pure Blackstar tone.
 A solid, portable option for home use, backstage or even as a small gigging amp if you need extra volume.

 Let’s Get A LOT Louder!

-It’s that gorgeous Orange tone you know and love in a tiny head that makes good use of a ECC83/12AX7 preamp valve to give you that tube amp sound you need with solid state reliability.
+It’s that gorgeous Orange tone you know and love in a tiny head that makes good use of an ECC83/12AX7 preamp valve to give you that tube amp sound you need with solid state reliability.
 Perfectly partnered with the Orange PPC108 Micro Terror Cabinet.
 For those who want a little more bite, the Micro Dark has a seriously brutal amount of gain and can be easily gigged or taken to practice.

-The onboard speaker system makes this amp a really great option for rehearsals along with those who need something to busk with, but perhaps the most interesting feature of this amp is the fact it can be used as an audio interface!
+The onboard speaker system makes this amp a really great option for rehearsals along with those who need something to busk with.
+But perhaps the most interesting feature of this amp is the fact it can be used as an audio interface!
 Yep, the Yamaha THR5 comes bundled with a Cubase AI download code so you can start creating music straight away with a DAW.
-Crystal clear clean tones, super crunch and great effects all packed in an almost indestructible box that acts as a complete guitar recording studio – what more could you want?
+Crystal clear clean tones, super crunch and great effects all packed in an almost indestructible box that acts as a complete guitar recording studio.
+What more could you want?

 As you can see, there are plenty of options to choose from when it comes to mini amps.
 Many features overlap from model to model, so it’s worth